CentaurusInfra/fornax/docs/setup-guide/cluster_setup.md

 # 2	Run Fornax Cluster and Deployment Mission to Machine B, C

+- Each *Mission* can be deployed to multiple clusters, so the status is a collection of all workloads from the same *Mission*.

 ##  2.1.
 In machine A.
 - If you have tmux on your machine, split two window view.
 Otherwise start two command window.
 One window run the cloud-core, One window check cluster status